 As far as improving visibility with your windows and side mirrors, products like Rain-X repel rain and avoid adhesion of natural elements like frost, mud, and bugs.
 This makes for a safer, smoother ride through those unexpected patches.

 Something else we do before embarking on the open road is thoroughly clean our water holdng tanks: fresh, grey, and black.
-Levi details the processes below in his Keep the Tip video.

 One of the last measures we take is securing items on board; batten down the hatches, if you will.
 This includes items inside and outside the RV and tow vehicle.